open-telemetry/opentelemetry.io/content/en/docs/collector/receivers/_index.md

 If you wish to build your own collector components, the docs herein will give instructions and guidance on how to do so.
 We'll also discuss adoption into [`opentelemetry-collector-contrib`](https://github.com/open-telemetry/opentelemetry-collector-contrib), in case you wish to share your work with the world at large.

+{{% alert title="Upstreaming is a commitment!" color="primary" %}}
-*Note* Be forewarned that upstreaming is an endevour.
-You may wish to create your own fork or [bespoke distribution](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/cmd/mdatagen/statusdata.go#L21) instead.
+Be forewarned that upstreaming is an endeavour.
+If you and any team you may be apart of are unable to provide maintenance or domain expertise for your receiver, consider creating your own fork, [collector](../custom-collector.md), or even a [bespoke distribution](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/cmd/mdatagen/statusdata.go#L21) instead.
+{{% /alert %}}